hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

-In conclusion, let’s work together to make rtLite and TensorflowJS function seamlessly in the browser.
+In conclusion, let’s work together to make rtLite (Tf-Micro) and TensorflowJS function seamlessly in the browser.
 We can do this.
 With the strength of the community, the future of machine learning at the edge is bright and full of possibilities.